 The language of the PROSPER Act could circumvent some existing non-discrimination laws and policies.
 Certain religious institutions that are against the interests of the LGBTQ communities would be protected from punishment for acts.
 Legal clashes involving religiously affiliated institutions and their LGBTQ students would thus be created by the act.

 It might discourage sexual assault and harassment on college campuses.

 It allows educational institutions to set personal standards for a disciplinary proceeding that involves sexual misconduct.
 Thus the Act would possibly discourage the survivors of sexual assault to raise a complaint.
 This can seriously impact the LGBTQ communities.

-Key issues that the PROSPER Act would address
+Key issues that the act would address

-Few key areas that the PROSPER Act would address are given below.
+A few key areas that the PROSPER Act would address are given below.

 Abolishment of the Public Service Loan Forgiveness Program